sturkyn/javaframework/README.md

 `allure generate --clean --output your-result-folder` _(caution with clean command as it will remove all files in directory)_

-_Have a nice time coding with us!_
+_Have a nice time coding with the framework!_